verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-multicluster.md

 - Check the multicluster resource's status field on the admin cluster to know what the status of that resource is on each managed cluster to which it is targeted.

+If you update the [DNS]({{< relref "/docs/setup/customizing/dns" >}}) of the admin cluster and notice that the managed cluster status is unavailable in the Rancher console, along with the error `x509: certificate is valid for
+<rancher new url>, not <rancher old url>` seen in the `cattle-cluster-agent` (Rancher Agent) logs on the
+managed cluster, then re-register the managed cluster, as described [here](#re-register-the-managed-cluster).

 ## Verify managed cluster registration and connectivity
 You can verify that a managed cluster was successfully registered with an admin cluster by viewing the corresponding VerrazzanoManagedCluster (VMC) resource on the admin cluster.
 For example, to verify that a managed cluster